Lê Phát An: Later life and death

-Tomb

-The tomb of Lê Phát An and his wife Trần Thị Thơ is on both sides of Hạnh Thông Tây Church, near the sanctuary.
-The tombstone of both only records the place and year of death (Mrs. Thơ died in Thủ Đức on 18 January 1932, aged 60).
-The two tombs make the overall church look like a cross with the head as the sanctuary, the two protruding mausoleums as the crossbar, and the tail as the rows of pews for parishioners extending to the main church door.In front of Mrs. Thơ's tomb is a statue of Mr. An kneeling in prayer, and vice versa, in front of Mr. An's tomb is a statue of his wife embracing the tombstone.
-The two statues are carved from white marble, while the tombs are made of granite.The two statues of the couple are carved vividly, delicately, and movingly in every detail.
-The statue of Mr. Lê Phát An wears a turban, áo dài, kneeling on a cushion.
-Notably, in front of the kneeling cushion is a bouquet of flowers he dedicated to his wife.
-The statue shows thick eyebrows and a mustache.
-On his chest, his two hands are clasped, raised with a devout expression as if praying and contemplatively talking to his wife.
-The statue of the lady is also carved with exquisite detail, extremely lifelike and realistic.The two statues and tombs of Mr. and Mrs. Lê Phát An were executed by two famous French architects and sculptors A. Contenay and Paul Ducuing.
-Mr. P. Ducuing once made statues for the tomb of King Khải Định.
+The tomb of Lê Phát An and his wife, Trần Thị Thơ, is near the sanctuary of Hạnh Thông Tây Church.
+Both of their tombstones record the place and year of their deaths (Thơ died in Thủ Đức on 18 January 1932, aged 60).
+This forms the shape of a cross: the two protruding tombs act as the crossbar, while the sanctuary is the "head" of the cross, and the rows of pews for parishioners extending to the main church door form the bottom portion.
+In front of Thơ's tomb is a statue of An kneeling in prayer, and in front of An's tomb is a statue of his wife embracing the tombstone.
+The two statues are carved from white marble, while the tombs are made of granite.
+The statue of Lê Phát An wears a turban, áo dài, and is kneeling on a cushion.
+In front of the kneeling cushion is a bouquet of flowers dedicated to his wife.
+The statue shows him with thick eyebrows and a mustache.
+On his chest, his two hands are clasped, raised with a devout expression as if in prayer.
+The two statues and tombs were made by two French architects and sculptors, A. Contenay and Paul Ducuing.

-Matchmaking for the Emperor

-When Nguyễn Thị Lan came of age, while Mr. Phát An was in Đà Lạt opening a plantation, he was invited by Mr. Darle, Mayor of Đà Lạt, to a party at the Palace Hotel with his niece Nguyễn Thị Lan.
-Mr. An persuaded his niece to attend, promising "just attend briefly, greet the king, and leave."
-His beautiful niece reluctantly agreed.At the party, Miss Lan and Emperor Bảo Đại met.
-This encounter started the major event: Miss Nguyễn Hữu Thị Lan became Empress Nam Phương in 1934.